 In September (2020) I began sharing my own creative practice on Instagram in what I call the CREATIVE DAILIES.
 I decided if I was encouraging my students to develop a creative practice each day, it was only fair to use myself as an example of how it can be done.

 Several people following the dailies have asked me how I have the time to post something every day.
 I have two answers.
 First, I point out that I don’t have time, I make the time, and adding that it isn’t always easy.
 Second, I explain how the practice itself after a week or so begins to give back to you.

 The creative momentum that comes out of a daily practice inspires the next day’s process, and the next day, and the day after that.
 And when the creative momentum really catches you, you don’t want to stop.

 Of course there are days when I don’t feel like activating the creative muscles, but I do it anyway.
 In his book Keep Going Austin Kleon addresses this in the first lesson ‘Everyday is Groundhog Day’.
 He explains,

 “The truly prolific artists…have figured out a daily practice…they have all identified what they want to spend their time on, and they work at it every day, no matter what.”

-The real beauty of a creative practice is that by making yourself present and taking action everyday you train your creative muscles to be there for you when inspiration does strike.
-When you commit to the process by showing up each and every day, no matter how small an action, you are in motion.
+The real beauty of a creative practice is that when you make yourself present and take action every day you are then training your creative muscles to be there for you when inspiration strikes.
+When you commit to the process by showing up each and every day, no matter how small the action, you are in motion.
 This repetitive movement defines your creative world and who you become as a creative being.